ahalekelly/Dettlaff-STM/knowledge.md

 - Simple normalized values (0.0-1.0)
 - Key functions: motorDevInit(), motorWriteAll(), stopMotors()

+We are going to disable all Mixer code and replace it with our Dettlaff code.

 ## Parameter System

 Parameters in Betaflight are organized into Parameter Groups (PGs):